 Note 1: Use of each individual technique below will typically provide benefits to students in several if not all of the areas described in points 1-6 above.

 Note 2: The below list is a summary of each technique.
-Most of these techniques (especially those concerning note reading) are expanded upon in our The Best Piano Method page.
+Most of these techniques (especially those concerning note reading) are expanded upon in our Piano Methods Compared page.

 This simple technique gets students into the habit of thinking about their left hand first and then the right hand.
 So the left hand becomes the foundation when putting two hands together.